-^{}General Education courses may be taken before or after professional courses.
+General Education courses may be taken before or after professional courses. +Check course description for prerequisites that must be met.

 Consult with the Health Sciences division advisor each semester to verify that selected courses will fulfill degree requirements.
 Check the RSC Academic Catalog and/or class schedule for course offering specifics.
 The "+" symbol represents a prerequisite for the course.
 Any course offering is subject to change without notice.